 There is the opposite effect which positive affirmations take advantage of, by repeating empowering and ‘feel good’ statements over and over.
 They make you feel good, and there’s nothing wrong with that at all, it’s just not a method that takes you all the way to the clear heart of yourself.
 Just like ruminating on worries causes a negative disturbing charge through your body thinking of positive thoughts creates a pleasant and positive energy through your body.

 Like I said there is nothing wrong with wanting to feel empowered or brave or abundant but these are artificially created feelings they are not naturally emanating from your true self; they are mind created, temporary and just like recreational drugs you need ever increasing doses to maintain the initial high of good feelings.
-To be quite blunt you end up delusional – always trying to think positively to get your fix of good feelings, but that’s a story for another blog.
+It is a limited approach trying to continually think positively to maintain good feelings, there has to be a more direct and sustainable way.

 Our natural state of awareness unsullied by the thinking mind is naturally clear and peaceful, dare I say happy.
 It is not that radical an idea, except that it does challenge the classic Descartes’ idea of “I think therefore I am” – now, a more accurate rephrasing of that would be: I think therefore I get stressed.
 It also challenges the self development movement because I think the scientific research proving the effectiveness of meditation point to what mystics have been saying for thousands of years: namely we are already the peace and happiness we are searching for.
 If we can still our minds and look within we can find what’s always been there.
 Happiness is more of a discovery than a creation.